jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 He sits beside me at the kitchen table.
 He is sounding out words like any child would.
 Eager.
 Bright.
 We stop our chores for a few hours and I teach.

+After weeks we have our habits.
+He goes to get our supplies.
+We tidy the home and finish our chores.
+Then we take lessons on reading.
 It feels good to help him learn.
 He takes to it well.

 My husband Hugh comes home early one day.
 Watches us.
 His face darkens.

 "Boy.
 Leave the room."

 I look up in surprise as the lesson ends.
-"Why does it end?"
+"Why are you ending the lesson?"
 I ask.

 "You can't teach him to read."